timschwab/electron-vue-template/README.md

 # Overview
 A template for projects built from Electron + Vue + Webpack (eventually also Vuex).
-As we all know, there are plenty of these around.
-I made this one because 1) I did not find a good one that combined all three of these platforms (Electron, Vue, Webpack), and I needed one for CheatSheet, 2) so that I could learn to set up Webpack manually, and 3) so that I have an easy template to use for any future projects.
+As we all know, there are plenty of these templates around.
+I made this one because 1) I did not find a good one that combined all three of these libraries (Electron, Vue, Webpack), and I needed one for CheatSheet, 2) so that I could learn to set up Webpack manually, and 3) so that I have an easy template to use for any future projects.

 # Usage

 ```
-git clone ...
+git clone git@github.com:timschwab/electron-vue-template.git
 cd electron-vue-template
 npm install
 npm run build